burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

     std::cout << "specialisation-1";
 }

-// Specialization of a class template in another class template template <>
+// Specialization of a class template in another class template.
+Number 4 in the list of what is possible to specialize: Member class of a class template. template <>
 class Outer<int>
 {